FIRE-WATER799/admin-commands-plugin/README.md

 # Information
-Some time ago (no) I had no idea to create a new plugin, and I asked CergC so that he could suggest an idea, he answered me so that I could create a plug-in for blocking and jamming!
+Some time ago (no) I had no idea to create a new plugin, and I asked CergC (currently the founder of the Ukrainian game server) so that he could suggest an idea, he answered me so that I could create a plug-in for blocking and jamming!
 And you know what?
-I didn't know the database but I got together and wrote it all (who am I contacting ..)
+I didn't know the database but I got together and wrote it all (who am I contacting..)
 ## Specifics
 - The plugin works on a database **sqlite3**
 - Even when the plugin is turned off conditionally time will go